ADHD Diet For Kids: Foods To Eat And Foods To Avoid

 3. How can I help my child with ADHD without medication?

 Fostering good sleeping habits, having healthy eating habits, and practicing mindfulness can help improve focus and concentration, and minimize other symptoms of ADHD without medication.
-You could also enroll them in brain training programs and behavioral therapy sessions, introduce them to music, and engage them in outdoor activities to bring forth necessary behavioral changes (22).
+You could also enroll them in brain training programs and behavioral therapy sessions, introduce them to music, try specific activities for kids with ADHD, and engage them in outdoor activities to bring forth necessary behavioral changes (22).

 4. What is the best natural supplement for ADHD?